top of page

 With limited seats available, you don't want to miss out – grab your tickets now!

-Happy Hour is supported by Create NSW and City of Sydney.
+Happy Hour is supported by the NSW government through Create NSW

 Happy Hour is ReadyMade Works' signature short works program showcasing the extraordinary practices of Sydney's independent dance artists.
 Initiated by Linda Luke and Samantha Chester in 2016, Happy Hour is the platform for encountering the diverse and uncompromising work being made by local dance artists.